 All conditional disease models utilize the Cre recombinase protein, which mediates a tissue specific deletion of DNA fragments that are flanked by loxP sites.
-Conditional mouse models derived from these Cre mice lines express Cre recombinase under the control of a certain tissue specific gene promoter.
+Conditional mouse models derived from these Cre mice lines express Cre recombinase under the control of a tissue specific gene promoter.
 In other words, the Cre mouse model allows tissue specific gene modification based on promoter activation.
 The LoxP mouse line has two loxP elements flanking the entire or part of the gene of interest, giving the loxP mouse defined gene(s) to be edited.

 Cre (ERT2) Inducible Mouse Model